Atlanta Beltline Partnership

 The ideal candidate will have the following qualifications:

-Bachelor’s degree in process in business, marketing, communications, or related field.
+Bachelor’s degree, in process or completed, in business, marketing, communications, or related field.

 1 - 2 years of part-time or full-time work experience